rssalessio/MMSE15/README.md

 ## Start

 First run `$ python3 setup_db.py` to setup the database, followed by `$ python3 run.py` to start the application.
-This will implemented a unit tests before startup.
+The execution of `run.py` runs a unit test before application startup.

 ## Pre installed users